Harshad-Makwana/nodeDemoProject/README.md

   - Set envarment variable

 Step-3
-  - Install package in your project by using -> npm install
+  - Install package in your project by using
+  - command -> npm install

 Step-4
-  - Create server of your project -> npm run dev
+  - Create server of your project
+  - command -> npm run dev